mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 <p class="text-center date">Principles by Ray Dalio</p>

-## How To Use The BSPF: A Customer Churn Example <a class="anchor" id="bspf-customer-churn"></a>
+# How To Use The BSPF: A Customer Churn Example <a class="anchor" id="bspf-customer-churn"></a>

 Let's go through an example: **Customer Churn**!

 ### Problem: Customers Are Leaving

 [Customer churn](https://en.wikipedia.org/wiki/Customer_attrition) refers to the act of customers leaving.
 These could be subscribers to a software or service or physically customers that shop at a store but elect to go somewhere else.
-Customer churn is a big problem!
-Often it goes undiagnosed because, individually, customers can be small, but when aggregated the effect of churn can be LARGE!
+Customer churn is a big problem.
+Often it goes undiagnosed because, individually, customers can be small, but when aggregated the effect of churn can be LARGE.

+**A good rule of thumb is that we only want to focus onproblems that are $1,000,000 annually or more.** The higher the cost, the more important it is to solve it.
+And, the easier it will be to save the organization money (so they can get a return on investment from the project).

 <span data-sumome-listbuilder-embed-id="1e13d987ad901ab4571b6d92bb2ab8a2230c397b886c1fd49eba5392ed5c88cb"></span>